- Heartburn Slideshow: Foods to Eat, Foods to Avoid

 How Long Can a Newborn Go Without Peeing?

-A newborn baby usually passes urine for the first time within 12 to 24 hours after birth.
+A newborn baby usually passes urine for the first time within 12-24 hours after birth.
 Not peeing in the first 24 hours points to some urinary tract problem.
-As the mother and her baby need to stay in the hospital for 24 to 48 hours after a normal delivery, it becomes easy for the doctors to diagnose the condition early.
+Here are signs to look for and when to call a doctor.

 Newborn Jaundice (Neonatal Jaundice)